How to find clinical trials near you

 - Epidemiological studies seek to identify the patterns, causes, and control of health conditions in groups of people.

-When you find research that you may be a fit for, you'll also see what phase the clinical trial is in.
-Each phase has different characteristics:
+When you find a study that you may be a fit for, you will be able to see what phase the clinical trial is in.
+Because each phase has different characteristics, this can help you determine if a trial is a good fit.

-Phase I: These clinical trials test whether drugs are safe to use in humans.
-These trials are typically small — they enroll approximately 20 to 100 volunteers.
+Phase I: The first of the clinical trial phases, Phase I test whether drugs are safe to use in humans.
+These trials are typically small, only accepting between 20 to 100 volunteers.

-Phase III: This is generally the last step of the clinical trial process.
-Phase III clinical trials test a potential treatment in hundreds to thousands of people.
+Phase III: Typically the last step of the clinical trial process, Phase III trials test a potential treatment in hundreds to thousands of people.
 This testing phase can last several years as the FDA gathers thorough data about the drug's effectiveness and potential side effects.